 Back when it made sense for Alfred's career to have taken place in World War II, he was part of an intelligence group that worked alongside resistance fighters in occupied France.
-He even had a special relationship with another DC WWII hero, Mademoiselle Marie.
+He even had a special relationship with another DC World War II hero, Mademoiselle Marie.

 But he's also got some biological kids in different versions of his stories.
 In the same tale that portrayed him as fighting alongside the French resistance in WWII, he and fellow resistance fighter Mademoiselle Marie had a daughter named Julia Remarque.

-Though that all took place pre-Crisis, recent stories have also given him a daughter in the "New 52."
-This daughter followed in Alfred's footsteps, becoming a British special forces officer named Julia Pennyworth.
+Though that all took place pre-Crisis, recent stories also gave him a daughter in the "New 52," who followed in Alfred's footsteps, becoming a British special forces officer named Julia Pennyworth.

 Alfred almost left the Waynes’ employ after only a short time, but decided to stay on after bonding with a young Bruce, who he summarily raised when Bruce’s parents were killed.